cul-it/cul-folio-analytics/metadb/readme.md

-This section of the repository is for metadb queries.
+This section of the repository is for Metadb queries.